-To test the starter bulb, turn OFF the lamp, press LOCAL for approximately 20 seconds, and check for light output.
+To test the starter bulb, turn OFF the lamp, press the LOCAL button for approximately 20 seconds, and check for light output.
 The starter bulb turns on for a few seconds during lamp ignition, to help the UV bulb ignite.